Southern Cornbread Dressing with Chicken

 Boil the Eggs

-Peeling eggs can be a pain, so be sure to read my post on how to make easy peel hard boiled eggs.
 After you boil two eggs, let them cool completely.
 Leave them in their shells – they will last longer — then store them in the refrigerator.
 Hardboiled eggs will last up to a week in the refrigerator.

 Chop Your Veggies

 Save even more time by chopping two cups of celery and two cups of onions 2-3 days in advance.
-These will also need to be stored in an airtight container of freezer bag in the fridge.
+These will also need to be stored in an airtight container or freezer bag in the fridge.
 You can store them together, as they will be going into the pan at the same time.

 How to make Southern Cornbread Dressing with Chicken

-Go ahead and preheat your oven to 450 degrees F. While the oven is heating, melt the butter in a large skillet.
+2. While the oven is heating, melt the stick of butter in a large skillet.
 Add the diced celery and onion and sauté until the vegetables are tender, about 15 minutes.
-Remove the vegetables from the heat and allow them to cool.
+Remove the sauteed onions and celery from the heat and allow them to cool.

-Peel and chop the hardboiled eggs.
+4. Peel and chop the hardboiled eggs.
 Add them to the cornbread mixture, along with two raw eggs, the sauteed vegetables and the shredded chicken.
 Season with salt and pepper and stir everything together until it is well combined.

-Coat one 9 x 13 x 2-inch casserole dish (or two 8 x 8-inch dishes) with non-stick cooking spray.
+5. Coat one 9 x 13 x 2-inch casserole dish (or two 8 x 8-inch dishes) with non-stick cooking spray.
 Pour the cornbread mixture into the casserole dish and spread it around until it’s in an even layer.
 You do not need to cover it.
 Adjust your oven rack so that it is in the middle of the oven.
 Bake the cornbread dressing for one hour until it is set and the top is golden brown.
-The dressing is going to be pretty hot right when you first pull it out of the oven, so I suggest letting it sit for about 15 minutes before serving.
-This also gives any residual chicken broth additional time to get soaked into the bread.

 Storage, freezing and reheating instructions